dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

 ## Windows ABE Architecture

-On Windows chrome has additional protection measurements which needs to be circumvented in order to get access to the passwords.
+On Windows Chrome has additional protection measurements which needs to be circumvented in order to get access to the passwords.

 ### Overview